radiantearth/stac-api-spec/core/README.md

 There are a few requirements for the returned document:

-- The returned JSON must be a valid [STAC Catalog](../stac-spec/catalog-spec/catalog-spec.md), and it can provide any number of 'child' links to navigate down to additional Catalogs, Collections & Items.
+- The returned JSON must be a valid [STAC Catalog](../stac-spec/catalog-spec/catalog-spec.md), and it can provide any number of 'child' links to navigate down to additional Catalog, [Collection](../stac-spec/collection-spec/README.md), and [Item](../stac-spec/item-spec/README.md) objects.
 - The `links` section is a required part of STAC Catalog, and serves as the list of API endpoints.
 These can live at any location, the client must inspect the the `rel` (relationship) to understand what capabilities are offered at each location.
 - The `conformsTo` section must provide the capabilities of this service.
 The relevant conformance URI's are listed in each part of the